 There are studies that demonstrate that people’s energy is contagious.
 If you’re happy and an angry person walks into the room, you can feel it.
 Your happiness is suddenly dampened.
 The angry person spews their negative energy upon anyone in their path, leaving you with the after-effects.

 With a few key tools, you can repel that negativity and spread your happiness instead.
 With these tools, you’ll never have to lose your smile to a negative person.

 This allows you to take a moment to think about how you’ll respond to the other person.
 It’s amazing what a difference taking those extra moments can make.

-Without taking that breath, we may lash out, get defensive, cower or unconsciously repeat our own negative patterns.
+Without taking that breath, you may lash out, get defensive, cower or unconsciously repeat your own negative patterns.
 This is how couples tend to have the same fights over and over again.
 They each press the same buttons of their partner and everyone reacts the same way they always have, repeating the patterns.

-The only way to break the patterns is to slow down, become aware of them and make a different choice about how to respond.
+The only way to break the pattern is to slow down, become aware of them and make a different choice about how to respond.